You can make a difference...

 With the feasibility study underway into expanding the Snowy Hydro Scheme, this region is in the news and hopes are rising for the future.

-This program (extra $ made available to merged councils) is administered by the Snowy Monaro Regional Council.
+The Stronger Communities Fund program (extra $ made available to merged councils) is administered by the Snowy Monaro Regional Council.

 Adaminaby Community Shed